AboutContactTermsPrivacy PolicyRefund Policy

 What should you separate first when learning how to use toner pads properly

-- Wiping pads usually suit light oil and texture cleanup, while calming pads make more sense for heat and temporary irritation.
+• Wiping pads typically suit light oil and texture cleanup, while calming pads make more sense for heat and temporary irritation.

-- If the skin feels tight or stingy afterward, reducing use is usually smarter than changing products first.
+• If the skin feels tight or stingy afterward, reducing use is typically smarter than changing products first.

 Many people think of toner pads as one fixed skincare step, but they behave differently depending on how you use them.
 Some days call for a light sweep that helps makeup sit better.
 Other days call for barely touching the skin and focusing on comfort instead.